mkdym/httpclient/README.md

-# asynchttpclient
+# httpclient

-A C++ async HTTP client library based on boost.asio.
+A C++ HTTP client library mainly based on boost.asio, boost.coroutine.

 ### Features

-* only one header
+* headers only
-* need boost libraries(tested on version 1.58.0), boost_system, boost_thread, boost_coroutine, boost_context...
+* designed to make asynchronous http request
+* provide synchronous http, asynchronous/synchronous download request, all based on asynchronous http request
+* can be integrated with other log libraries

 ### Examples

 see test.cpp

+### Todo

+* set proxy to request
+* improve url parser
+* ...

 ### References